w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

   commission update.
 - The Max Commission can only be decreased from 100%.
 Once decreased, it can be decreased again but it cannot be increased.
-- The Change Rate can only be decreased from 1%.
+- The Change Rate's maximum increase can only be decreased from 1%.
 Once decreased, it can be decreased again but it cannot be increased.
 - The Change Rate's minimum delay between updates of 30 min can only be increased.
 Once increased, it can be increased again but it cannot be decreased.